 I often find myself lying in bed and replaying every moment of this.
 Watching your baby have seizures never gets easier.
 Watching your baby stop breathing is the worst feeling you can ever experience.
 I often find myself watching him sleep and begging and pleading for this to go away.
 Every night, I sing to him, You are my sunshine, my only sunshine.
 When I get to the part of please don't take my sunshine away...I mean every word of it.
 The seizures take our sunshine.
 It is the most helpless feeling to watch your child go through this.

-Since October, Louie has had many other episodes of clusters and scary oxygen drops.
+Since then, Louie has had many other episodes of clusters and scary oxygen drops.
 Every single time, it’s been awful and dramatic.
-We have spent weeks in the hospital and he’s had hundreds of seizures.
-The longest time span of Louie being seizure free is two months and two days.
+We have spent weeks in the hospital and he’s had hundreds of seizures and many emergency rides to the hospital.
 The medication he takes has so many side effects.
 Louie is currently not talking and has other delays in his development.
 We are staying hopeful and are receiving different therapies to help him.
 We have great support systems: our family, friends and the Alliance have been unbelievable.
 We are very blessed.

 It’s a difficult journey, but Louie amazes us everyday!
 He is so brave and so sweet!
 His smile melts my heart.
 I am so proud to be his mom.
 He is our miracle and continues to teach us to cherish each day.
 I pray every night for our sunshine not to have seizures and I try not to wait for one to happen.
 We are learning to enjoy every good day and to fight through the hard ones.